rocky/p5-B-DeparseTree/doc/notes.md

 ## Tracking changes across Perl Versions

-Currently `B::Deparse` is bundled with Perl and that means that the code that comes with Perl only needs to be concerened with that version.
+Currently `B::Deparse` is bundled with Perl and that means that the code that comes with Perl only needs to be concerned with that version.

 Although it is true that you'll find tests on the Perl versions like
 this:

     $self->{'hints'} &= 0xFF if $] < 5.009;

-in reality the code generally be used by another major Perl version.
+in reality the code generally cannot be used by from another major Perl version release.

 Here are some of the error messages I got when I tried to use the Perl 5.26.2 version of `B::Deparse` from Perl 5.24.4: